bigfix/developer.bigfix.com/site/reference/types/fixlet.md

 # type: fixlet

-The &lt;fixlet&lt; inspectors can provide important information about the fixlets at any site.
+The &lt;fixlet&gt; inspectors can provide important information about the fixlets at any site.
 These inspectors only work in the context of property evaluation, not Fixlet evaluation.

 # header &lt;string&gt; of &lt;fixlet&gt; : fixlet_header